CreatorDev/openwrt-old/README.md

-        Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with TI cc2520 ( ) Basic platform profile for Marduk with Cascoda ca8210
+        Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with TI cc2520 ( ) Basic platform profile for Marduk with Cascoda ca8210 ( ) Wifi testing profile for Marduk with TI cc2520

-You can also load Marduk platform specific OpenWrt configuration for Pistachio by adding following into .config file.
+You can also load Marduk platform (with TI cc2520) specific OpenWrt configuration for Pistachio by adding following into .config file.

     $ echo "CONFIG_TARGET_pistachio=y" > .config
     $ echo "CONFIG_TARGET_pistachio_marduk_marduk_cc2520=y" >> .config

+You can also load Marduk platform (with Cascoda ca8210) specific OpenWrt configuration for Pistachio by adding following into .config file.

+    $ echo "CONFIG_TARGET_pistachio=y" > .config
+    $ echo "CONFIG_TARGET_pistachio_marduk_marduk_ca8210=y" >> .config

 Now build OpenWrt in standard way:

     $ make V=s -j1

 Once the build is completed, you will find the resulting output i.e. images, dtbs and rootfs at "bin/pistachio", depending upon the selected profile.
+Where PROFILE can be marduk_cc2520, marduk_ca8210, marduk_cc2520_wifi and VERSION is whatever mentioned in CONFIG_VERSION_NUMBER.
+By default VERSION is left blank.

+- openwrt-$(VERSION)-pistachio-pistachio_$(PROFILE)-uImage
+- openwrt-$(VERSION)-pistachio-pistachio_$(PROFILE)-uImage-initramfs
+- openwrt-$(VERSION)-pistachio-marduk-$(PROFILE)-rootfs.tar.gz
+- pistachio_marduk_cc2520.dtb (for marduk_cc2520 board) or
+- pistachio_marduk_ca8210.dtb (for marduk_ca8210 board)

+For simplicity, it has been assumed that marduk_cc2520 PROFILE has been selected and hence the filenames are as follows:
 - openwrt-pistachio-pistachio_marduk_cc2520-uImage
-- openwrt-pistachio-pistachio_marduk_cc2520-uImage-initramfs
+- openwrt-$(VERSION)-pistachio-pistachio_marduk_cc2520-uImage-initramfs
-- openwrt-pistachio-marduk-marduk-cc2520-rootfs.tar.gz
+- openwrt-$(VERSION)-pistachio-marduk-marduk_cc2520-rootfs.tar.gz
 - pistachio_marduk_cc2520.dtb
+Please replace the filenames depending upon your selected PROFILE and the board.

 ## Customising your OpenWrt
 You can configure OpenWrt from scratch but it's best to start from a base profile